HDG-Community/hdg-wiki-two/content/sophont-species/khetari.md

 {{< image khetari_ensemble_promilie "A group of eleven khetari with varying coloration, expressions, and clothing alongside a singular human with pale brown skin.
 A pale grey khetari with a smug expressions tugs the human along." >}}
     Art by Promilie.
 {{< /image >}}
+## Article Credit
+Article by Promilie, who both created the khetari and is their local lore custodian.